pagkly/Zed/Investopedia/Investing/Enterprise Value – EV.md

 EV\=MC+Total Debt−Cwhere:MC\=Market capitalization; equal to the current stockprice multiplied by the number of outstanding stock sharesTotal debt\=Equal to the sum of short\-term andlong\-term debtC\=Cash and cash equivalents; the liquid assets ofa company, but may not include marketable securities\\begin{aligned} &EV=MC+Total~Debt-C\\\\ &\\textbf{where:}\\\\ &MC=\\text{\\small Market capitalization; equal to the current stock}\\\\ &\\text{\\small price multiplied by the number of outstanding stock shares}\\\\ &Total~debt =\\text{\\small Equal to the sum of short-term and}\\\\ &\\text{\\small long-term debt}\\\\ &C=\\text{\\small Cash and cash equivalents; the liquid assets of}\\\\ &\\text{\\small a company, but may not include marketable securities}\\\\ \\end{aligned}

 To calculate the market capitalization if not readily available you would multiply the number of outstanding shares by the current stock price.
-Next, total all debt on the company's balance sheet including both short-term and long-term debt.
+Next, total all debt on the company's [[Balance Sheet]] including both short-term and long-term debt.
 Finally, add the market capitalization to the total debt and subtract any cash and cash equivalents from the result.

 ## What Does Enterprise Value Tell You?